tektoncd/experimental/webhooks-extension/README.md

 ### Example creating a webhook

-You should be able to use the extension via the Tekton dashboard UI - however, until the UI is coded or if you would prefer to interact with REST endpoint directly, you can create your webhook using curl:
+You should be able to use the extension via the Tekton Dashboard UI - however, until the UI is coded or if you would prefer to interact with REST endpoint directly, you can create your webhook using curl:

 ```bash
 data='{